Umamusume: Pretty Derby

-Gameplay

-Umamusume: Pretty Derby is a sports simulation game that allows players, who are referred to in-game as "trainers", to raise and train horse-girl characters called Umamusume to compete in races whilst achieving the Umamusume's individual goals.
-Players collect two types of units through the game's gacha system: playable Umamusume or "trainees," and support cards that provide skills and bonuses.

-The main gameplay mode, "Career," lets players choose a scenario, trainee, and support cards, then work to achieve specific goals.
-The game operates on a calendar system, with each action taking up half a month, requiring strategic planning.
-The calendar used is based on the real-life JRA's race schedule, with the races that trainees can enter being based on their real-life equivalents, such as the Japan Cup or the Arima Kinen.

-Players use turns to raise their trainee's five attributes (speed, stamina, power, guts, and wit), rest to restore energy, or enter races to earn skill points and fans.
-Additionally, random events can occur during a Career run that may grant additional stats and skills, as well as positively or negatively impact the trainee's mood, which affects training effectiveness and race performance.

-Completing or failing a trainee's goals, as well as reaching certain stat totals, grants "sparks," which can be used to pass down stats and skills stats to future Umamusume as "legacies," strengthening them in later Career runs.

-The game also contains a PvP "Teams Trial" mode, where players can race their best Umamusume in a set of races for various rewards.

-Plot
+The franchise has received generally positive reviews, both domestically in Japan and worldwide following the game's global release in 2025.
+The franchise has also had a significant cultural impact, with observers remarking on its positive impact on the sport of horse racing and bringing awareness to the stories of racehorses.

+Premise

 Umamusume: Pretty Derby is set in a fictional universe similar to the real modern world but featuring the titular Umamusume, female kemonomimi with the ears, tails, and capabilities of horses who live alongside humans and replace actual horses in the franchise's setting.
-Many Umamusume are inspired on real-life Thoroughbred racehorses of the past and present who seek fame and fortune as both racers and idols by competing in organized races akin to middle-distance and long-distance track events.
+Many Umamusume are based on and modeled after real-life Thoroughbred racehorses of the past and present.
+Umamusume seek fame and fortune as both racers and idols by competing in organized races akin to middle-distance and long-distance track events.
 The series centers on Umamusume who attend the elite Tracen Academy in Tokyo and train to compete in the Twinkle Series of professional races organized by the Umamusume Racing Association (URA).
 The main stories across the series are focused on specific Umamusume and loosely based on the racing careers of the racehorses they are based on.